mestieri/mestieri.github.io/index.md

 2. What Goods do Countries Trade?, with Danial Lashkari.

 3. Global Innovation and Productivity: Evidence from 100 years of World Patent Data, with Enrico Berkes and Kristina Manysheva.
+(Draft available upon request)

 4. Micro Assignment and Macro Elasticities, with Riccardo Bianchi-Vimercati.